Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: The Hamster Dataset

 The \hamster model (Figure~\ref{fig:hamstermodel}) represents a rich set of information about Java test cases, characterizing test cases quantitatively in different ways and enabling various test dimensions to be studied.
 The model can be viewed as consisting of three primary levels---the project, class, and method level---each consisting of their own relevant details.
 The model is rooted at the \texttt{ ProjectAnalysis} type, which stores all the information required at the project level, including the project name, its application-type categories, and analysis objects for the test classes of the project.
 For each test class, through \texttt{ TestClassAnalysis}, the model stores information about test fixtures (i.e., setup and teardown methods) and test methods.
 Lastly, \texttt{ TestMethodAnalysis} models information about test methods and includes details such as lines of code, mocking details, information about call sites, assertions, focal classes and methods, etc.

-1pt \textit{Project Analysis.} We tag each project into one or more application types based on the imports in the application compilation units.
+2pt \textit{Project Analysis.} We tag each project into one or more application types based on the imports in the application compilation units.
 For this, we used a broad categorization of Java applications into five types---web application, web API, Android, Java EE, and Java SE---and listed relevant library classes for these types.
 We identified test classes in a project by checking whether a class contains any test methods, based on conventions used in various Java testing frameworks for writing test methods.
 Thus, we checked for annotations, such as \texttt{ @Test}, \texttt{ @ParameterizedTest}, \texttt{ @TestFactory}, \texttt{ @RepeatedTest}, etc., that indicate test methods.
 We also identified tests using naming/signature conventions; e.g., in JUnit 3, any public instance method that has no parameters and whose name has the prefix \texttt{ test} is considered a test method.

-1pt \textit{Test Class Analysis.} This analysis extracts information from each test class, including its name, testing frameworks, fixtures, and test methods.
+\textit{Test Class Analysis.} This analysis extracts information from each test class, including its name, testing frameworks, fixtures, and test methods.
 Frameworks are identified by analyzing imported types.
-The following subsections detail each component.
+Next, we discuss the key analysis components, which includes analysis of test methods, test fixtures, and call/assertion sequences.

-1pt \textit{Test Method Analysis.} For each test method, we collect metrics such as NCLOC, cyclomatic complexity, the number and types of mocks created, the mocking frameworks used, the number of objects created, details about constructor, application, and library calls, and assertions made.
+2pt \textit{Test Method Analysis.} For each test method, we collect metrics such as NCLOC, cyclomatic complexity, the number and types of mocks created, the mocking frameworks used, the number of objects created, details about constructor, application, and library calls, and assertions made.
 The analysis also handles calls to helper methods, which we define as methods within the same test class that are called within the test method.
 To capture their contribution, we construct a call graph and integrate their analysis results back into the main test method, ensuring a comprehensive representation of the test's behavior.
 We also identify test scope, which refers to the focal classes and methods that the test intended to exercise and validate.
 To perform our test-scope analysis, we constructed a custom algorithm based on the creation and usage of objects within a test as discussed in \S\ref{subsec:testscope}.